Vinigperuzzi/cade-buffet-front-end/README.md

 It will consume data from the Cadê buffet API, that can be found on [this](https://github.com/Vinigperuzzi/cade-buffet-app) repo.
 The application are not online yet, so you must run it as well.

+Note:

+This application are developed to consume from http://localhost:3000, because it is the default port used by rails server.

 ***

 ### Happy Coding